 Although some brands might even withstand temperatures of up to 400°F (204°C), others are not suitable for any heat above what a crockpot can produce, so it is not worth the risk of trying to use liners for other purposes.

-So, always check the product label and only use them for the purpose that is specified on the specific product label, like the PanSaver EZ Clean Multiuse Cooking Bags below.
+So, always check the product labels and only use them for the purpose that is specified on the specific product label, like the PanSaver EZ Clean Multiuse Cooking Bags below.

 Similarly, most roasting bags should not be used in a crockpot.
 Roasting bags are plastic liners used for roasting meat in the oven, but the difference in shape and size means they would be tricky to fit into a crockpot, despite usually being made of the same material.